Volunteers tend to one of several “edible gardens” located across campus.

 In spring or summer 2011, composting interns plan to renovate an area behind Jewett Dining Hall that will hold an industrial size composting unit, allowing for large-scale, year-round campus composting.

 The SAW group also has plans to expand: they hope to move their crop of microgreens from the greenhouse on the roof of the Hall of Science to cold frames that would be built next to Whitman’s Organic Garden, a move that would allow future interns to produce larger crops.
 For now, interns Lydia Bailey '14 and Mary Dolan '11 continue to plant microgreens, which they sell to college dining service Bon Appetit thanks to funding from Whitman’s Sustainability Revolving Loan Fund (SRLF).
 Bailey and Dolan have also begun growing herbs and may try to harvest asparagus and other produce that Clarke has planted across campus in his own edible landscaping efforts.

 Like the composting project, the agriculture internships have not merely resulted in reducing carbon emissions but also in raising student awareness.

 SAW began last year as “a two-and-half-person project,” but it now involves five interns, “plus six or seven other students who help with watering.
 The size of the core group has grown each semester, and the amount of organization that Mary and Lydia are putting in is just phenomenal,” Clarke said.

-Throughout all the stages of planning, the interns are grateful for the assistance of their student and faculty advisers.
+Throughout all the stages of planning, the interns are grateful for the assistance of their student and faculty advisors.

 “They have all been invaluable assets,” said Christine Leibbrand '13.
 “Any time I have a question they are there to help and given the complexity of my task, I have really appreciated that.”